 12.1 The decision of the umpire is FINAL on every matter arising during the match.

-12.2 Each team must provide a qualified umpire according to the fixtures who must be a minimum of 18 years of age in accordance with EN guidelines.
+12.2 Each team must provide a qualified umpire (C award or above) according to the fixtures who must be a minimum of 18 years of age in accordance with EN guidelines.
 Umpires under 18 must be authorized and agreed by the County Officiating TSG.

 12.3 Certain 1.5 hr League matches, to be IUA/A/B qualified umpires and will be organised by the League.